Health Issues: What Does Your Pain Mean?

 Nerve damage can be caused by a variety of issues, most typically associated to damage to the spinal discs.
 When the discs of the spine are injured or are not in their respective space within the spine, they can place pressure on or aggravate the nerves.
 This injury is referred to as a pinched nerve.
 Additionally, inflammation can restrict nerve pathways.

 One of the most tricky diseases to diagnose is fibromyalgia.
 Fibromyalgia is a disorder characterized by widespread pain throughout the body, which is often accompanied by fatigue and sleep issues.
 Many researchers believe fibromyalgia amplifies pain signals sent to the brain, which travel along the nerve pathway.

 Treatment: To properly treat nerve damage, the surrounding tissue and bone must first be operating correctly.
 This means that if you are suffering from a pinched nerve, the disc that is causing the pain must be treated by means of spinal adjustment or the Activator Technique.

 To alleviate the effect of nerve pain, hot and cold treatment is often used.
-Using warm compresses, hot laser treatments, applying ice to the affected area, and utilizing cryotherapy can minimize pain and discomfort.
+Using warm compresses, hot laser treatments, applying ice to the affected area can minimize pain and discomfort.
 Another treatment to alleviate the symptoms of nerve pain is Electric Stimulation, also known as E-Stim.

 E-Stim is a technique in which small electrodes are placed on the skin above the area that is experiencing pain.
 These electrodes will then be used to pass minor electrical impulses into an injured muscle or tendon.
 The impulses will cause the muscle to contract and relax repeatedly, which leads to a final state of fatigue, releasing both stress and tension carried by the nerve.